Showing posts with label 1980s. Show all posts

 Rich and Famous was a commercial failure when it was released in 1981, but that didn’t stop Disney’s Touchstone Pictures from peddling the same story seven years later when it released Beaches in 1988.

 Though the two films have the shared theme of an enduring friendship forged between opposites, they do have some key differences.
 The friends in Rich and Famous are on a level playing field, both being attractive, privileged women (Merry might be the rich one, but apparently there is considerable cash to be made writing magazine think pieces, judging by Liz’s a picturesque riverside farmhouse in Connecticut).
 In Beaches, the friendship is between the tough-talking, working-class C.C.
-Bloom (Bette Midler) and the wealthy, conventionally attractive Hillary (Barbara Hershey).
+Bloom (Bette Midler) and the conventionally attractive, wealthy WASP Hillary (Barbara Hershey).
 In Rich and Famous, Liz and Merry are in competition with each other in the world of publishing, whereas in Beaches C.C. is an entertainer and Hillary is an attorney.
 The biggest difference of all: Rich and Famous ends with a gay panic joke; Beaches ends with the death of one of its main characters.
 I would apologize for the spoiler, but the movie pretty much gives it away in the first 10 minutes, when C.C.’s concert rehearsal at the Hollywood Bowl is interrupted with the news that Hillary is in the hospital.

 Miyam Bialik in the 1988 film BEACHES